-Pultrusion, refers to a continuous or uninterrupted process that utilizes fiber reinforcements or other resin matrix's to produce cross-sectional materials.
+Pultrusion refers to a continuous or uninterrupted process that utilizes fiber reinforcements or other resin matrices to produce cross-sectional materials.
 Pultrusion is a combination of two terms, ‘pull’ and ‘extrusion.’
-The procedure involves pulling the raw materials, as opposed to extrusion, which works through pushing.
+The procedure involves pulling the raw materials, unlike extrusion, which works by pushing.

-The first time to be unveiled to the public was in the year 1951, meaning that it has not been in the market for a long time.
+It was unveiled to the public in 1951, so it has not been on the market for long.
 People associate pultrusion with W. Bandit Goldsworthy.

-He is acknowledged as the inventor of this process because he promoted the spread of pultrusion knowledge to other people.
+He is acknowledged as the inventor of this process because he promoted the dissemination of pultrusion knowledge.
 He died in 2003.
 Even after his death, the process continues to develop, grow, and improve up to date.

 Pultrusion Process

 As mentioned above, Pultrusion involves pulling of fiberglass through the liquid resin for reinforcement.
-Some of the various types of resin include polyester, phenol, vinyl ester, epoxy, or polyurethane.
+Some types of resin include polyester, phenol, vinyl ester, epoxy, and polyurethane.

 The resin soaks and permeates the unfinished product.
-The material spools and the reinforcements are put into the machine, which is known as tension roller to start the process.
+The material spools, and reinforcements are fed into the machine, known as a tension roller, to start the process.
 The roller begins by shaping the materials into the various forms of the final product.

 A surface veil may be included in this step to prevent erosion or fiber bloom.
-It also makes fiber resistant to corrosion and ultraviolet.
+It also makes fiber resistant to corrosion and to ultraviolet radiation.
 At this point, pigments to impart and enhance the final color of the product may as well be added.

 With the attachment of the resin base, the combination of the resin and the fiberglass is then passed through a heated and molded die using a specific pulling device.
 The process is known as polymerization.

-The heated die is vital in the pultrusion process because it helps in creating a hard substance that is similar to the shape of the die.
-The product is then heated into a lasting and rigid reinforced structural form.
+The heated die is vital in the pultrusion process because it helps create a hard, die-shaped product.
+The product is then heated to form and durable, rigid, reinforced structural form.

 The final product of the firm profiles is then moved along a pull mechanism.
-The profiles are cut into appropriate lengths using a cutting saw, and the pultrusion process comes to an end with the final product being fiberglass reinforced polymer.
+The profiles are cut to appropriate lengths using a cutting saw, and the pultrusion process ends with a final product of fiberglass-reinforced polymer.

 Resin